walterbrunetti/walterbrunetti/README.md

 ### Hi there 👋
 Walter here!
 Some of the things I'm doing are listed below.

-- 🌱 I’m currently learning Deep Learning these days, doing a Coursera specialization
+- 🌱 I’m studing Deep Learning these days, doing a Coursera specialization
 - 🔭 I’m working on a computer vision project.
 It's a basic robot that can be driven by hand gestures
 - 📫 How to reach me: https://www.linkedin.com/in/walterbrunetti/